kebernet/tom-select/README.md

     tom().select().from(people).where(eq("addresses.zip", "30308")).asIterable();

 Property expressions can also be used as part of the `select()` method.
 You can select just one property from each of the objects.
-To find a all the last names in the collection, you might use:
+To find a `Set` of all the last names in the collection, you might use:

     Set<String> lastNames = new HashSet<String>();
     tom().select("lastName").from(people).every().into(lastNames);